shuang55/gamecenter/Phase2/README.md

 played sliding tiles on that device (i.e. scores of users not currently logged in will also show up)

 #CardMatching:
-**Card photos taken from hearthstone game.
-A card matching game where you can choose between 8, 10 or 12 pairs to match.
+All Card Image taken from https://imgur.com/a/wWST6#0 A card matching game where you can choose between 8, 10 or 12 pairs to match.
 You must match all the pairs successfully to win.
 If an incorrect pair is opened, the pair will automatically be closed again after 1 second.
 The game continues until all cards are open.